The Telomian is a rare purebred dog which is the only native Malaysian dog that has been outside of Malaysia.

 - Telomians have a strong hunting urge that is almost impossible to train out of them.
 If they see any critters running around, they will immediately stop what they’re doing to give chase.

 - Telomian puppies are natural escape artists.
 Although they will almost always come back home, it’s not a good idea to leave them outside unwatched if you don’t want them to run off.

 Physical Traits of the Telomian

 These are relatively small dogs that have a very lean body, long legs, and keen eyes.
 Their favorite activity is climbing and hunting.

 They love being out in the woods where they can climb trees and chase all of the tiny forest critters around.

 One of their most noticeable features is their feet.
-Their paws are very large and look almost disproportionate in relation to their body.
+Their paws are very large and look almost disproportionate in relation to their bodies.

-This is for all of the climbing that they do on a daily basis.
+This is for all of the climbing that they do daily.
 Malaysians would build their homes upon raised stilts to prevent snakes from crawling in during the night, and the Telomian dogs eventually evolved these large paws to make the climbing process easier.

 Their fur coat is short and has a smooth, silky texture to it.
 This makes them very easy animals to groom.
 Usually, you can get away with a bi-weekly brushing, and their fur will still look great.

 If you let your Telomian go outside often, then you will need to be prepared to bath them every few days.